rajmahato111/Code-Quality-Intelligence-Agent/README.md

 ### General Questions

 **Q: What programming languages are supported?**
 A: Currently Python, JavaScript, and TypeScript.
-We're working on adding Java, C#, Go, and Rust support.

 **Q: How accurate are the AI-generated explanations?**
 A: Our explanations are generated using state-of-the-art LLMs and are continuously validated against known issue databases.
 Accuracy varies by issue type, typically 85-95% for security and complexity issues.